top of page

 As the gang absorbed these steps, I could see a change in their expressions.
 The anxiety and gloom were replaced with something new—HOPE!

-“This is amazing,” Pooh said, his voice full of excitement.
+“This is amazing,” Pooh said, his voice tinged with excitement.
 “We’re not at the end of the road.
-We’re just starting a new journey as Mental Health Warriors!
+We’re just beginning a new journey—as Mental Health Warriors!”

-Rabbit straightened up, determination in his voice.
-“I’m going to make a plan to address my anxiety—and I’ll make sure it’s not about controlling everyone else for a change.”
+Rabbit straightened up, a flicker of determination in his voice.
+“I’m going to make a plan to address my anxiety—and this time, it won’t involve trying to control everyone else.”

-Tigger bounced once, then paused for effect.
-“I’ll focus my energy on something helpful.
-Maybe I’ll finally organize the Hundred Acre Wood bounce-a-thon.
+Tigger bounced once, then paused dramatically.
+“I’ll channel my energy into something useful.
+Maybe it’s finally time for the Hundred Acre Wood Bounce-a-thon.
 It’ll be bouncy and productive!”

-If you ever feel like your mental health struggles are holding you back, take a page from Pooh’s book—and mine!
-Embrace being a Mental Health Warrior and discover your inner strength and find joy in rising above your challenges each day.
-For Mental Health Disorders are NOT the end of the road!
+So, if you ever feel like your mental health struggles are holding you back, take a page from Pooh’s book—and mine.
+Embrace the path of a Mental Health Warrior.
+Discover your inner strength.
+And find real joy in rising above your challenges—day by day!

 Bruce Schutter